mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/ncco.md

 # Nexmo Call Control Objects

-A Nexmo Call Control Object (NCCO) is a JSON array of actions that is used to control the flow of a Voice API Call.
+A Call Control Object (NCCO) is a JSON array of actions that is used to control the flow of a Voice API Call.

 This section describes: